gromero/nvdimm/README.md

 ## Introduction

-This tiny recipe shows how to get NVDIMM emulation on PPC64 using QEMU-kvm, i.e. get a /dev/pmem0 device that can be mounte with `-o dax` flag and then be mapped using new `MAP_SYNC` and `MAP_SHARED_VALIDATE` `mmap()` flags, so normal storage load/store instructions can be used to read/write data to the persistent device.
+This tiny recipe shows how to get NVDIMM emulation on PPC64 using QEMU-kvm, i.e. get a /dev/pmem0 device that can be mounted w/ `-o dax` flag and then be mapped using new `MAP_SYNC` and `MAP_SHARED_VALIDATE` `mmap()` flags, so normal storage load/store instructions can be used to read/write data to the persistent device.